--Another post from the old blog:

-A judge recently offered a wonderful way of evaluating your own rabbits at home.
-He suggested using a Show Remark Card to "grade" each rabbit individually to get an idea of where each stands in comparison with the others, and then store that card in your rabbit's file either on computer or in some sort of binder.
-He suggested using this method mostly to gauge Type, but I quickly realized that this would be a fabulous way to assess the Wool on our animals as well!:)
+A great idea for evaluating your breeding program is to use a Show Remark Card to "grade" your rabbits individually to get an idea of where each one stands in comparison with the others.
+This is a great method to use to gauge Type, but it is also a fabulous way to assess the Wool on your animals as well:)

-Here are a few sample Type categories for use on a hypothetical "scoresheet".
-I took these characteristics from a variety of remark card styles/formats that I dug up out of my old show records, but if we want to accomodate Wool in the Angora breeds we can add the following categories as well:
+Here are some sample Type categories for use on a hypothetical "scoresheet".
+These characteristics come from a variety of remark card styles/formats that I dug up out of my old show records, but if we want to accomodate Wool in the Angora breeds we can add the following categories as well:

 Head VG (very good) G (good) F (fair) P (poor)___________________________